-Wooden worktops are perfect for adding warmth to a kitchen and are very robust, making them one of the loveliest kitchen worktops around.
-However, because they are made of a natural material, it is important to know the best ways to clean and care for them to ensure they remain in good condition.
+Wooden butcher-block countertops are perfect for adding warmth to a kitchen and are very robust, making them one of the loveliest kitchen worktops around.
+However, because they are made of a natural material, it is important to know exactly how to clean them properly to ensure they remain in good condition.
 You can clean wooden worktops easily using dish soap, plus a couple of natural ingredients like white vinegar and lemon to lift stains.
 Then it's all about good and conscious maintenance.

-If a wooden worktop is going to be fitted over a dishwasher, washing machine or any other appliances that radiate excess heat or moisture, be sure to protect the natural material by applying a moisture barrier to the underside of the surface.
+- Location, location, location: If a wooden worktop is going to be fitted over a dishwasher, washing machine or any other appliances that radiate excess heat or moisture, be sure to protect the natural material by applying a moisture barrier to the underside of the surface.

-And, if your worktops are not being fitted immediately after installation, always ensure that they are stored horizontally, with batons separating each worktop to allow air to circulate around the surfaces and help prevent warping, splitting or bowing.
+- Smart storage :And, if your butchers blocks are not being fitted immediately after installation, always ensure that they are stored horizontally, with batons separating each worktop to allow air to circulate around the surfaces and help prevent warping, splitting or bowing.

-Expert tip: If your worktop is near to a freestanding oven allow a 30mm gap between the surface and the appliance and apply an endcap to the end of the worktop closes to the oven, in order to protect the end grain from the excess heat.
+- Heat protection: If your worktop is near to a freestanding oven allow a 30mm gap between the surface and the appliance and apply an endcap to the end of the worktop closes to the oven, in order to protect the end grain from the excess heat.

 How to maintain wooden worktops